StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Video Decode: File, Media Source Extensions, WebCodec (8Bit requires >= `107.0.5272.0`, 10Bit + HEVC with Alpha requires >= `108.0.5343.0`), Clearkey Encrypted Media Extensions are supported.
 WebRTC is not supported.

-Video Encode: WebCodec (Windows only currently, passing `--enable-feautures=MediaFoundationHEVCEncoding` and make sure browser >= `109.0.5366.0`) is supported.
+Video Encode: WebCodec (Windows and macOS only, passing `--enable-feautures=PlatformHEVCEncoderSupport` and make sure browser >= `109.0.5397.0`) is supported.

 ## What's the GPU requirement?